Work systems: Work system framework

 The work system approach for understanding systems includes both a static view of a current (or proposed) system in operation and a dynamic view of how a system evolves over time through planned change and unplanned adaptations.
 The static view is summarized by the work system framework, which identifies the basic elements for understanding and evaluating a work system.

-An easily recognized triangular representation of the work system framework has appeared in Alter (2002, 2003, 2008, 2013) and elsewhere.
+The work system framework is often represented with a triangular scheme.
 The work system itself consists of four elements: the processes and activities, participants, information, and technologies.
 Five other elements must be included in even a rudimentary understanding of a work system's operation, context, and significance.
 Those elements are the products/services produced, customers, environment, infrastructure, and strategies.
 Customers may also be participants in a work system, as happens when a doctor examines a patient.
 This framework is prescriptive enough to be useful in describing the system being studied, identifying problems and opportunities, describing possible changes, and tracing how those changes might affect other parts of the work system.

 The definitions of the 9 elements of the work system framework are as follows: